im-mattbrown/forecaster/README.md

 # Forecaster

-Clone this repo with 'code(git clone https://github.com/mattericbrown/forecaster.git)'
+Clone this repo with `git clone https://github.com/mattericbrown/forecaster.git`

-To access the forecast project navigate to folder 'cd forecaster' and run 'ruby forecaster.rb' in the terminal
+To access the forecast project navigate to folder `cd forecaster` and run `ruby forecaster.rb` in the terminal

-If provided a valid address the script will return a current and extended forcast for the area.
+If provided a valid address to the script prompt, the program will return a current and extended forcast for the area.

 ## Process